 Most of the market sentiment is bullish, anyway, so the dip in wave 4 will not go below the 50% Fibonacci level drawn on the 3rd wave.
 Usually, it only reaches 38.2% or goes sideways before giving way to the final impulsive wave.
 Remember that wave 4 should dip less than wave 2, otherwise, there isn’t a real Elliott wave.

 The final upward push happens in this impulse wave, and the trend continues higher, although the trend is not as long as the 3rd wave.

-It is characterised by numerous dips as many traders are finally closing out their open long positions.
+It is characterized by numerous dips as many traders are finally closing out their open long positions.
 Anyone familiar with the Elliott wave theory will also be gearing up for the eventual corrective trend and opening up short positions.
 For these reasons, it is usually difficult to tell when the 5th wave will end, and it is not recommended to enter the market at this point.
-You would be better off to wait for a signal of the end of the trend like the double tops, doji candlestick patterns or critical pivot points that signal resistance.
+You would be better off waiting for a signal of the end of the trend like the double tops, doji candlestick patterns, or critical pivot points that signal resistance.

 At this point, the market truly is overbought, the bulls are exhausted and it is time for the markets to recover their original position.

 Just like in the 1st wave of the dominant trend, market sentiment is usually still incorrect with many analysts believing that the uptrend will continue after a market correction.
 However, those familiar with the Elliot wave theory will know that the 5 waves are over and the market is bearish.
 These traders will open short positions, driving the market price lower, but only shortly.